 Security is a top concern for any website, but especially those that have an eCommerce element and deal with customers’ sensitive information.

-There are different elements that you can consider when looking at the security of your website and you may need more than one WordPress plugin to ensure you minimise risks.
+There are different elements that you can consider when looking at the security of your website.
+You may also need more than one WordPress plugin to ensure you minimise risks.

 Backup: Always have a backup option.
 You want to be able to create automatic backups as a strong security measure.
 Being able to reinstall a backup is a much smaller headache than being locked out of your site or worse losing it for good.

 Login lockdown: This gives your site the ability to defend against people trying brute force attacks.
 This is where someone tries to hack your site by trying different logins.
 You need a good plugin that blocks an IP address after a specified number of login attempts.

 Malware: You must protect your data from malware and other cyber attacks.
 Source a plugin that monitors and quarantines suspect activity before it has a chance to cause havoc.

 A good eCommerce plugin will allow you to list your products or services for sale online.
 One of the most common and widely used plugins for this is WooCommerce.

 In addition to the eCommerce plugin, you will want to include:

 Secure payment options: People know to look for secure sites before submitting credit card details.
 Missing out on this feature can lose you customers if secure payment isn’t operating at the highest level.
 Consider well-known options like PayPal and Stripe.
 Some payment gateways may already be integrated with a plugin like WooCommerce.

 Extensions: You can also purchase other plugins to increase the features your website has to offer.
 This may be a plugin that allows you to create add-ons when people are shopping online.